 Find LGBT-Friendly Counseling

-We offer a unique 24-hour helpline to help LGBT individuals facing addiction to embark on the path to recovery.
-Our confidential addiction counselors invite your call, 24 hours a day, 7 days a week.
-When you call our toll-free number, you will speak with a live counselor who will take the time to listen to your story and work with you to find tolerant rehabilitation and counseling facilities to meet your treatment needs.
+We offer advice for LGBT individuals facing addiction who are considering a path to recovery.
+When you call us, you will speak with someone who will take the time to listen to your story and work with you to find tolerant rehabilitation and counseling facilities to meet your treatment needs.
+760-548-4032